hallengray/n8n-nodes-twelvedata/CLIENT_HANDOVER.md

 ### Endpoint Limitations

-Based on testing, these endpoints require a paid plan:
+**What This Means in Plain English:**

+Twelve Data offers different subscription tiers.
+The free tier is great for getting started and covers most common use cases.
+However, some advanced features require a paid subscription.

+**Endpoints Requiring Paid Tier (grow/pro/ultra/enterprise):**

-1. **Get Dividends** - Returns 403 Forbidden on free tier
+1. **Get Dividends** - Historical dividend payments
-2. **Get Earnings** - Returns 403 Forbidden on free tier
+2. **Get Earnings** - Earnings data and history
-3. **Get Statistics** - Returns 403 Forbidden on free tier
+3. **Get Statistics** - Advanced financial statistics
+4. **Earnings Calendar** - Upcoming earnings announcements
+5. **IPO Calendar** - Upcoming IPO listings

+**Planned Endpoints (Not Yet in REST API):**

+These are defined in Twelve Data's Google Sheets Add-on but not yet available in the REST API:

+1. **Get Options Chain** - Options contract data
+2. **Get Options Expiration** - Options expiration dates
+3. **Get Complex Data** - Multi-symbol, multi-endpoint requests

+**Workarounds:**
+- For options data: Use Twelve Data Google Sheets Add-on
+- For complex data: Make separate API calls using n8n loops

 ### Interval Limitations

-- **1-minute interval** may return 5-minute data on free tier
+- **1-minute interval** may return 5-minute data on free tier (API limitation)
 - **Hourly and daily intervals** work correctly on free tier

-**Recommendation:** Users should upgrade to a paid Twelve Data plan for full functionality.
+- **Real-time data** has 15-minute delay on free tier

+**Recommendation:** For full functionality including real-time data and advanced metrics, consider upgrading to a paid Twelve Data plan.
+The connector supports all features - it's just the API access that varies by tier.

 ---